 If nothing is done, the total emissions from international maritime transport and aviation will in 2050 reach 15% of all emissions from fossil fuels.
 This will in effect triple their current share estimated at 5% as shown below.
 The pressure for action is therefore growing very rapidly (see for instance a recent article on: True scale of C02 emissions from shipping revealed).
 It seems unavoidable that both maritime and aviation must contribute to global emission reductions.

-The shipping should contribute fairly to action on global warming but it SHOULD and could be done in an affordable manner.
+The shipping should contribute fairly to action on global warming, and it could be done in an affordable manner.
 The arguments for a flexible and lowest cost approach for shipping are numerous.
 Shipping is:

 Delaying action is very expensive.
 Based on our calculations, shown below, the environmental cost of 3 year delay is estimated at excess of 1.4 - 1.8 GtCO2 by 2050 alone.
 This is equivalent to 1.5 years of maritime emissions.